 A request may be made for a child to be admitted outside his/her normal age group e.g. if the child is gifted and talented or has experienced problems such as ill-health.
 In addition, the parents of a summer born child i.e. a child born between 1st April - 31st August, may request that the child be admitted out of his/her normal age group, starting reception at 5 years of age.
 Any such request should be made in writing to Chair of Admissions (admin@staugustinesrc.lbhf.sch.uk).
 The governing body will make its decision based on the circumstances of each case and in the best interests of the child, taking into account school organisation issues and the views of the parents and any professionals involved.
 Parents must have received the agreement of the governing body before any admission application for delayed entry is made.
-If permission is received then the parents will make their admission applications cannot be held over from one academic year to the next.
+If permission is received then the parents will make their admission application for the year in which they wish their child to start school.
+No additional priority will be given and applicants will be ranked against the oversubscription criteria with all other applications.
+Applications cannot be held over from one academic year to the next.
 If permission is refused then parents must make their admission application at the normal time.